tannakartikey/tannakartikey.github.io/_posts/2020-09-29-many-to-many-self-joins-in-rails.md

 tags: rails
 ---

+Let's say we have "products" and we want to prepare "kits" of those products.
+Kits are nothing but the group of the products.

+We can use many-to-many relationship here because products can be in many kits, and kits can be associated with many products.

+Also, since the kits are just grouping the products, we can use self-joins.
 There are multiple ways we can implement self-joins.

 ### Using has\_and\_belongs\_to\_many

+You can read more about [has_and_belongs_to_many](https://guides.rubyonrails.org/association_basics.html#the-has-and-belongs-to-many-association){:target="_blank"} on Rails docs.
 #### Migration
 ```ruby
 class CreateJoinTableProductKits < ActiveRecord::Migration[6.0]